-We will work with groups, including Midlothian Voluntary Association (MVA), and Lifelong Learning and Employability (LLE) to promote the availability of grant funding.
-Community Officers will have a role in supporting groups throughout the funding application process.
-Where appropriate the Communities Team will seek support from organisations who support these equality groups.
+In the course of promoting and supporting the application process we have worked with groups, including Midlothian Voluntary Association (MVA), and Lifelong Learning and Employability (LLE) to promote the availability of grant funding.
+Communities Officers have had a proactive role in supporting groups throughout the funding application process.
+Where appropriate, the Communities Team have sought support from organisations working with these equality groups.

-Further, information published by Midlothian Council can be provided on request in many of the community languages and in large print, Braille, audio tape or BSL.
-For more information, please contact the Equality, Diversity & Human Rights Officer on 0131 271 3658 or equalities@midlothian.gov.uk
+Further, information published by Midlothian Council has been provided on request in many of the community languages and in large print, Braille, audio tape or BSL.